 Dover will distribute all of its shares of Wellsite's common stock to holders of Dover's common stock entitled to such distribution, as described in "The Separation and Distribution" section included elsewhere in this information statement.
-Completion of the distribution will be subject to satisfaction or waiver of the conditions to the separation and distribution, as described in "The Separation and Distribution-Conditions to the Distribution" section included elsewhere in this information statement.
+Completion of the distribution will be subject to satisfaction or waiver of the conditions to the separation and distribution, as described in "The Separation and Distribution" section included elsewhere in this information and Distribution-Conditions to the Distribution" section included elsewhere in this information and Distribution.